Invited Speakers

 Abstract: The integration of Generative AI with the Metaverse presents a transformative approach to education, which promises to create immersive, personalized learning experiences that transcends the traditional classroom practices.
 However, this integration also introduces a complex array of challenges that must be addressed to unleash its full potential.
 The speech explores the different aspects of merging Generative AI with the Metaverse for next-generation education with a focus on technological, pedagogical and ethical aspects.

-Dr. Sayan Kaennakham, Associate Professpr
+Dr. Sayan Kaennakham, Associate Professor

-Dr. Sayan Kaennakham, Associate Professpr
+Dr. Sayan Kaennakham, Associate Professor

 Institute of Science, Suranaree University of Technology, Thailand